Ahm3dGI1/Ahm3dGI1/README.md

 <h3 align="center">🌍 Exploring the World, One Code at a Time</h3>

 <p align="center">
-I'm a sophomore at <strong>Minerva University</strong>, combining my passion for <strong>Computer Science</strong>, <strong>Mathematics</strong>, and <strong>global experiences</strong>.
+I'm a Junior at <strong>Minerva University</strong>, combining my passion for <strong>Computer Science</strong> and <strong>global experiences</strong>.
 I’m a curious developer driven by the thrill of exploring diverse fields in CS—from AI to Game Development—and creating meaningful projects that solve real-world problems.
 </p>

 ---